Charleston apartment giant expands into the warehouse space in latest deal

-A Charleston company that’s a mover and shaker in the rental housing business is dipping its toe in the industrial real estate market.
+A Charleston-based company that’s a mover and shaker in the rental housing business is dipping its toe in the industrial property market.

 Financial terms of the investment in Thackeray Partners were not disclosed.